arghav/node-docker/README.md

 Run `docker-compose up --build` from the base directory.

 `http://localhost:3000` should give you the frontend and `http://localhost:4040` should give you the API.

+Use `docker-compose run api npm test` to run the API tests.

 # TODO